-The recruitment process (or hiring process), includes making the decision to hire a new employee that is the best match for the job and company requirements.
-There are various stages involved in the recruitment process and we work with our customers on how to successfully position Bryq in their recruitment process to ensure a positive experience for both hiring managers and candidates.
+The recruitment process (or hiring process), includes making the decision to hire a new employee - and making sure they are the best match for the job and company requirements.
+Since there are various stages involved in the recruitment process, we work with our customers on how to successfully position Bryq in their recruitment process.
+Our services help ensure a positive experience for both hiring managers and candidates.

 Step 1: Identify the hiring needs

 What are your existing hiring needs?
-It may be that an employee just left or a new job position just opened.
-Once you identify the vacancies that exist, you can then define the job specifications such as skills, knowledge, experience, and competencies.
+It may be that an employee just left or a new job position has opened.
+Once you identify the vacancies that exist, you can then define the job specifications, such as skills, knowledge, experience, and competencies.

-- A sudden increase in workload that your team cannot seem to handle
+- Any sudden increase in workload that your team cannot seem to handle

 - Any employees who will be leaving the company soon